Mortgage payment calculator.

 Does this include taxes and insurance

 Yes.
 This tool estimates principal and interest plus property taxes, homeowners insurance, HOA, and mortgage insurance when applicable.
-Most people underestimate total payment until they see taxes, insurance, and MI stacked on P and I—use realistic inputs or you will misjudge affordability.
+Most people underestimate total payment until they see taxes, insurance, and MI stacked on P&I — use realistic inputs or you will misjudge affordability.

 Does this include PMI

 Conventional PMI is optional in this tool because it varies by credit score, down payment, and pricing.
-If you enable the PMI estimate, it will be included as a planning number.
+If you enable the PMI estimate and your down payment is below 20%, it will be included as a planning number.
+PMI is shown as $0 once your down payment reaches 20% (LTV at or below 80%).

 Is the interest rate in this calculator an APR